 There are many issues that the Legislature has faced, or will be facing in future terms that require action.
 These include:

-Unfortunately, the voter I.D. passed by the Legislature in the last session is currently held up in court.
-However, it seems likely the law will eventually be ruled constitutional by the Wisconsin State Supreme Court.
-Even when the law is approved, more needs to be done to assure honest elections.
-I favor ending same day registration and will introduce legislation to accomplish that in the next session.
+Unfortunately, the voter I.D. passed by the Legislature in the is currently held up in court.
+The Wisconsin State Supreme Court will issue a ruling in the near future.
+The law will either be upheld or ruled unconstitutional.
+If the law is overturned, it will be important for the Legislature to pass a new law that addresses the Courts concerns.
+That will be a top priority.
+Even when a photo I.D. law is finally in place, more needs to be done to assure honest elections.
+I voted in favor of several election reform laws that came before the Legislature in the last session, and I will continue to work for additional reform, like ending same day registration.
 The right to vote is one of our most precious rights.
 Voters must be confident that the system is fair and that their vote is not being cancelled by someone else’s cheating.

 Recall elections should be reserved for misconduct in office.
 I favor such a Constitutional amendment.